 Last, but not least, I’m looking forward to the panel session featuring Tom Frangione, Greylock Partners; Krish Parikh, Lightspeed Venture Partners; and our own Bipul Sinha, CEO of Rubrik.
 Titled Where Infrastructure is Heading: Outlooks from Silicon Valley Venture Capitalists, the content is sure to steer into all sorts of interesting places that are near-term or long-reaching in their maturity lifecycle.
 I find that it’s always good to pay attention to the long running trends to keep skills, solutions, and companies in the proper line of sight.

-For more information on what to expect, take a look at this infographic.
 To learn from industry experts in cloud and automation, virtualization, enterprise service management, and more, register here for the Looking AHEAD Tech Summit.